Why the UK must support the commercialisation of IBBE research

-A letter to UK Government on behalf of the commissioning group for the report ‘Developing a Strategy for Industrial Biotechnology and Bioenergy (IBBE) in the UK’.
+A letter to the UK Government on behalf of the commissioning group for the report ‘Developing a Strategy for Industrial Biotechnology and Bioenergy (IBBE) in the UK’

 The breadth of IBBE’s industrial application, coupled with the UK’s excellent scientific research base means that there are fewer industrial areas better placed to deliver against the central thrust of the Industrial Strategy.
 This relatively embryonic sector will shape the UK’s future role and standing in major international industrial markets (currently comprising c.£34bn revenue).
 More significantly, IBBE is recognised internationally as the key enabling technology that can help address major societal challenges through new methods of manufacturing consumer products, new materials (such as industrial composites and biodegradable plastics) and sustainable energy in the form of liquid and gaseous biofuels, while simultaneously reducing greenhouse gas emissions and making more effective use of agricultural, food and municipal wastes.

 The report provides evidence of the value of IBBE to the UK in the form of economic data, covering investment, company growth and UK region, along with future growth potential.
 The UK has particular strength in high growth and emerging IBBE markets, including in the manufacture of high value, low volume chemicals and the manufacture of recombinant biologics using new technologies from the UK’s academic leadership in genomic, systems and synthetic biology, partnered with leading multinational companies and UK-based SMEs.

 I would like to draw your attention to this report and its recommendations, highlighted in the executive summary.
 We believe that the UK has the opportunity to realise enormous benefits from the growing IBBE technology sector, but to be mindful that there are significant risks that could effect this growth which need to be addressed as a matter of some urgency.